NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 usual cross-validation algorithm used in the NNPDF framework was not enough to prevent overlearning for all architectures.

-The cross-validation implemented in NNPDF is successful on avoiding the learning of the noise within a dataset.
-However, we observe that this choice is not enough to prevent overfitting due to correlations within points in a same dataset when using hyperopt with ``n3fit``.
+The cross-validation implemented in NNPDF is successful in avoiding the learning of the noise within a dataset.
+However, we observe that this choice is not enough to prevent overfitting due to correlations between points in the same dataset when using hyperopt with ``n3fit``.

 For hyperopt we have implemented k-folding cross-validation.
 This method works by refitting with the same set of parameters several times (k times) each time leaving out